panoptesDev/Safecoin/docs/src/integrations/exchange.md

 1. SPL Token accounts must be created before an amount of tokens can be deposited.
-Token accounts can be created explicitly with the `safe-token create-account` command, or implicitly by the `safe-token transfer --fund-recipient ...` command.
+Token accounts can be created explicitly with the `pano-token create-account` command, or implicitly by the `pano-token transfer --fund-recipient ...` command.
 1. SPL Token accounts must remain [rent-exempt](developing/programming-model/accounts.md#rent-exemption) for the duration of their existence and therefore require a small amount of native PANO tokens be deposited at account creation.
 For SPL Token v2 accounts,